CurveDocs/curve-docs/docs/stableswap-ng_exchange/factory/admin_controls.md

     !!!guard "Guarded Method"
         This function is only callable by the `admin` of the contract.

-    Function to set a new metapool implementation.
+    Function to set/add a new metapool implementation.

     | Input      | Type   | Description |
     | ----------- | -------| ----|